An equivalence theorem for algebraic and functorial QFT: Introduction and summary

 We now explain our results in more detail by outlining the content of this paper.
 In Section~\ref{sec:prelim}, we recall some basic aspects of Lorentzian geometry and AQFT.
 From the many equivalent definitions of AQFTs available in the literature, the most convenient one for our purposes is to define an AQFT as a multifunctor

 from a suitable operad \smash{$\P_{\Loc_m^\perp}$} that is constructed out of the category $\Loc_m^\perp$ of $m$-dimensional globally hyperbolic Lorentzian spacetimes (see Definition \ref{def:PLoc}) to the symmetric monoidal category $\Alg_{\mathsf{uAs}}(\TT)$ of unital associative algebras in a cocomplete closed symmetric monoidal category $\TT$.
 In Section \ref{sec:LBord}, we define our novel $m$-dimensional \textit{globally hyperbolic Lorentzian bordism pseudo-operad} $\LBop_m$ which describes $n$-to-$1$ bordisms as in \eqref{eqn:bordpicture} (together with suitable collar regions) and their gluing.
+The precise definition of this bordism pseudo-operad is technically rather challenging as a consequence of the peculiarities of globally hyperbolic Lorentzian geometry, and it relies in particular on non-elementary geometric results in this context that we will collect in Appendix \ref{app:Lorentzian}, see in particular Propositions \ref{prop:bordismgluingregions} and \ref{prop:pushout}.
 We prove in Proposition \ref{prop:LBopfibrant} that the pseudo-operad $\LBop_m$ satisfies an operadic analogue of the fibrancy condition for pseudo-categories from \cite{Shulman}, which leads to considerable simplifications when studying its associated FQFTs. \sk

 In Section \ref{sec:FFTs}, we introduce a novel concept of globally hyperbolic Lorentzian FQFTs which generalizes and considerably improves our previous definition in \cite{FFTvAQFT}.
 These are defined as pseudo-multifunctors